mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 itself [@Garcia2011c]. [@Fig:ch1_fig04](D) shows predictions of Eq.
 $\ref{eq:fc}$ for different binding energies.

+The model and the predictions presented here were work out by Garcia and Phillips in a classic publication in 2011 [@Garcia2011c].
+In the next chapter we build upon this theoretical scaffold to expand the predictive power of the model by including the allosteric nature of the transcription factor that allows the cells to change their genetic program upon the presence of an external molecule as a response to the environment.

 ![**Figure 1 theory in transcriptional regulation.** (A) States and (normalized) weights for the simple repression motif.
 The promoter can be found in three
 states: 1) empty, 2) bound by an RNAP, 3) bound by a repressor.
 The same